RogerGold/AndroidNotes/Non-UI to UI Thread Communication.md

 ref [This Handler class should be static or leaks might occur: IncomingHandler ](https://stackoverflow.com/questions/11407943/this-handler-class-should-be-static-or-leaks-might-occur-incominghandler)
 ### Use a Broadcasts and BroadcastReceiver (optionally with LocalBroadcastManager)
+Broadcasts are Android Intents that indicate some action has occurred.
+Some broadcasts are system broadcasts.
+For example, one of the built in Android broadcast is that the battery is low.
+You can create your own custom broadcasts as well.

+Broadcast receivers are components in the application that listen for broadcasts and take some action.
+You could, for example, build a broadcast receiver to listen for the battery getting low broadcast event in order to inform the user that unsaved data should be saved quickly.
+Of course, you can also build a broadcast receiver to listen for your own custom application broadcasts.

+So, a broadcast and broadcast receiver can be used to accomplish the non-UI to UI thread communications.
+The non-UI thread can publish a broadcast intent that a broadcast receiver associated to the UI thread uses to perform the UI update.

+Now, per the Android documentation on BroadcastReceivers, if your custom application broadcasts are not going to be used across applications, you should consider using a LocalBroadcastManager to send a local broadcast versus a system broadcast.
+A LocalBroadcastManager’s intent broadcasts are not broadcast to other applications.
+They are therefore a bit more efficient and secure than using a general broadcast message.

+Therefore, given the fact that the non-UI to UI thread communication is local to your application, I would recommend (and will show below) using the LocalBroadcastManager to perform the thread communications.

+First, from the non-UI thread, create an Intent that provides the necessary information to the UI thread about the user interface updates that are required.
+In this example, the non-UI thread simply provides the new random number that was generated as extra data (under the key of “result”) in the Intent.
+Then use an instance of Android’s LocalBroadcastManager to send the local broadcast.

+      Intent intent = new Intent("com.intertech.random.generation");
+      intent.putExtra("result", text);
+      LocalBroadcastManager.getInstance(ShowSomethingActivity.this).sendBroadcast(intent);

+Set a Broadcast Receiver Listening

+On the UI thread, you need to create an instance of BroadcastReceiver to listen for updates coming from the non-UI thread.
+In this simple application, I created an anonymous BroadcastReceiver instance from within the createBroadcastRecevier() method which is called from the onCreate( ) method of the application’s main activity.

+      private BroadcastReceiver createBroadcastReceiver() {
+        return new BroadcastReceiver() {
+          @Override
+          public void onReceive(Context context, Intent intent) {
+            updateResults(intent.getStringExtra("result"));
+          }
+        };
+      }

+The updateResults() method of the broadcast receiver gets the TextView and updates the string with what is in the broadcast’s extra data at “result”.

+Once the broadcast receiver is created in onCreate(), use a LocalBroadcastManager to register the UI thread for the broadcasts sent by the non-UI thread, specifically those with the string action of “com.intertech.random.generation”);

+      @Override
+      protected void onCreate(Bundle savedInstanceState) {
+        ...

+        resultReceiver = createBroadcastReceiver();
+        LocalBroadcastManager.getInstance(this).registerReceiver(resultReceiver, new IntentFilter("com.intertech.random.generation"));

+        ...
+      }

+Now, once the non-UI thread publishes its local broadcast, the broadcast receiver listening for the message gets the Intent and takes on the responsibility of updating the UI on the UI thread.

+As a last bit of housekeeping, make sure to unregister the broadcast receiver when the communication between non-UI and UI threads is no longer needed.
+In this example, I unregister the BroadcastReceiver in the onDestroy() method of the main activity.

+      protected void onDestroy() {
+        if (resultReceiver != null) {
+          LocalBroadcastManager.getInstance(this).unregisterReceiver(resultReceiver);
+        }
+        super.onDestroy();
+      }

+The broadcast option is not reliant on the message event queue.
+Instead it relies on a different Android set of components; namely the Intent and Intent listener called a broadcast receiver.
+This sub-framework has pluses and minuses.
+There are no convenience methods as provided through methods like post() and runOnUiThread() using the thread’s event queue.
+Some consider working with Intents, BroadcastReceivers (and LocalBroadcastManager) a bit more complex.
+However, the broadcast intent can conveniently carry quite a bit of data to the UI thread from the non-UI thread.
+Also importantly, the non-UI thread and UI thread do not have to share any component knowledge.
+So the non-UI thread is quite decoupled from the UI thread.
+The only information shared by the two threads is the name of the intent action.

 ### Use an AsyncTask’s onProgressUpdate( ) method